Adopt a German Shepherd

 Many of the dogs come from shelters but sometimes they are surrendered by owners for various reasons.
 All of our rescue dogs are temperamentally assessed based on our placement criteria.
 Only dogs that meet this criteria are accepted into True North GSD Rescue.

-Additionally, they will be micro chipped, have the required vaccinations and will be spay/neutered prior to being permanently placed.
+Additionally, they will be micro chipped, have the required vaccinations and will be spay/neutered, if 2 years old, prior to being permanently placed.
 We will also ensure each pup is noted for any physical challenges.
 All will be completed prior to placing the dogs into their permanent homes to ensure the best fit for you and our rescue dogs.

 How do I adopt a dog?